National Telecommunications and Information Administration (NTIA)

 As a policy specialist in NTIA’s Office of International Affairs, I helped manage US participation in ICANN’s Governmental Advisory Committee (GAC).
 This included:

 - Researching, monitoring, and writing on policy issues in the GAC agenda, such as the effort to bring domain registration (WHOIS) data into compliance with the GDPR; the attempted sale of PIR, the .org domain registry, to a private equity firm; ICANN transparency and accountability; and the introduction of new gTLDs like .amazon.

 - Briefing senior NTIA officials in preparation for high-level meetings and public engagements on DNS policy matters, including Congressional testimony.

 - Managing the DNS Interagency Working Group, the mechanism through which federal government entities discuss and formulate official positions on current DNS policy issues.

 - Maintaining relationships with external DNS policy stakeholders from the private sector, civil society, Internet governance bodies, and foreign governments.

-In addition to ICANN and DNS policy issues, I also helped administer NTIA’s contract with Neustar to manage the .us top-level domain; assisted with internal efforts to improve collaboration between NTIA’s domestic and international policy offices; attended meetings of the Internet Engineering Task Force (IETF); and supported the US delegation to the International Telecommunication Union (ITU)’s Development sector.
+In addition to ICANN and DNS policy issues, I also helped administer NTIA’s contract with .us top-level domain registry operator; assisted with internal efforts to improve collaboration between NTIA’s domestic and international policy offices; participated in meetings of the Internet Engineering Task Force (IETF); and supported the US delegation to the International Telecommunication Union (ITU)’s Development sector.